samdejong86/CAEN-v1730-DAQ/VBox.md

 Be sure to note the user and root passwords.
 You may have to unpack the file.

-Also download and install [VirtualBox](https://www.virtualbox.org/)
+Also download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+Make sure you are installing version 6.0+.

 ## Initialize the virtual machine

+Note: The screenshots may look different depending on your host machine OS.

 1. Run VirtualBox and create a new virtual machine: